$30 – $100 = 1/10 of the loan amount + $3 /mo (<$35)

 Payday loans are considered legal in the state of Texas.

 Texas has no specified maximum loan amount that borrowers can take.
 There is no fixed maximum financing fee either (thus, average APR is rather high – 662%*.)
-Fees and other charges applicable to the loan vary in regard to the loan amount.
+Fees and other charges applicable to the loan vary regarding to the loan amount.
 No roll-overs are allowed and the maximum loan term also depends on the loan sum.

-As a matter of fact, Texas has very relaxed payday loan legislation that allows the industry to flourish.
+Texas has very relaxed payday loan legislation that allows the industry to flourish.
 This results in large numbers of payday loan storefronts in the state and also the number of lenders per 100,000 people.

 Texas Payday Lending Statutes